Where to Buy Lumber Near Me

 Select your location and see an updated list of the lumber that is currently in stock.

-Rockler also stocks a variety of one-of-a-kind live-edge slabs and cookies in both the retail locations (left) and online.
-Slabs that are available for shipping are photographed on a measured grid (left) to give you an accurate idea of their size and shape.
+Rockler also stocks a variety of one-of-a-kind live-edge slabs in both the retail locations and online.
+Slabs that are available for shipping are photographed on a measured grid to give you an accurate idea of their size and shape.
 Every piece is unique in size and shape, so if you see something you like, it’s best to grab it or you’ll risk loosing it to another lucky woodworker.

 One of the newest additions to the Rockler lumber supply is butcher block.
 Butcher Block Worktops are available in several sizes in retail stores and online.